 States' approach to protecting access to family planning services during this Trump administration must differ from the approach taken during his last administration because the timeline and budget landscape is different.
+In March 2025, the Trump Administration announced funding cuts and freezes that affected the Title X family planning grant program, nationwide.
 In 2019, President Trump's administration issued the "domestic gag rule" that prohibited Title X family planning providers from referring patients for abortion care and removed requirements that providers counsel pregnant patients in a nondirective manner on all their pregnancy options.
 To avoid the gag, several progressive state governors withdrew from the federal Title X program and replaced federal Title X dollars with state funds until the Biden administration rescinded the gag rule.
 Because President Biden was able to reverse the rule in 2021, states only had to replace federal funds for just over two years.